AndyObtiva/glimmer-dsl-specification/README.md

 The Domain Specific Language consists of the following keywords simply nested under `Glimmer::Specification` module (to avoid namespace pollution).

-This library highly emphasizes declarative specification, so it avoids "test" jargon including "pass" or "fail" and unit-test jargon including "class", "method", "attribute", or "assert" as that is not the ultimate aim of the library, yet specifying application requirements.
+This library highly emphasizes declarative specification, so it avoids unit-test jargon including "class", "method", "attribute", or "assert" as that is not the ultimate aim of the library, yet specifying application requirements.

 Specifications do not care about what specific "classes" or "methods" are executed.
 They only care about meeting the verification criteria.

 ### specification

-(nested directly under `Glimmer::Specification` module.)
+(nested directly under `Glimmer::Specification` module or under another `specification`.)

 `specification(title)` is the top-level keyword denoting a requirement specification.